aesara-devs/aesara/doc/extending/graphstructures.rst

 Graph Structures
 ================

-Debugging or profiling code written in Aesara is not that simple if you do not know what goes on under the hood.
-This chapter is meant to introduce you to a required minimum of the inner workings of Aesara.

-The first step in writing Aesara code is to write down all mathematical relations using symbolic placeholders (**variables**).
-When writing down these expressions you use operations like ``+``, ``-``, ``**``, ``sum()``, ``tanh()``.
-All these are represented internally as **ops**.
+Aesara works by modeling mathematical operations and their outputs using symbolic placeholders, or :term:`variables <variable>`, which inherit from the class :class:`Variable`.
+When writing expressions in Aesara one uses operations like ``+``, ``-``, ``**``, ``sum()``, ``tanh()``.
+These are represented internally as :term:`Op`\s.
+An :class:`Op` represents a computation that is performed on a set of symbolic inputs and produces a set of symbolic outputs.
-An *op* represents a certain computation on some type of inputs producing some type of output.
-You can see it as a *function definition* in most programming languages.
+These symbolic input and output :class:`Variable`\s carry information about their types, like their data type (e.g. float, int), the number of dimensions, etc.

-Aesara represents symbolic mathematical computations as graphs.
-These graphs are composed of interconnected :ref:`apply`, :ref:`variable` and :ref:`op` nodes. *Apply* node represents the application of an *op* to some *variables*.
-It is important to draw the difference between the definition of a computation represented by an *op* and its application to some actual data which is represented by the *apply* node.
+Aesara graphs are composed of interconnected :term:`Apply`, :term:`Variable` and :class:`Op` nodes.
+An :class:`Apply` node represents the application of an :class:`Op` to specific :class:`Variable`\s.
+It is important to draw the difference between the definition of a computation represented by an :class:`Op` and its application to specific inputs, which is represented by the :class:`Apply` node.

-Furthermore, data types are represented by :ref:`type` instances.
-Here is a piece of code and a diagram showing the structure built by that piece of code.
-This should help you understand how these pieces fit together:
+The following illustrates these elements:

 **Code**